nondejus/AwesomeUnityCommunity/README.md

 * [react-unity-webgl](https://github.com/elraccoone/react-unity-webgl "") - React Unity WebGL provides an easy solution for embedding Unity WebGL builds in your React application, with two-way communication between your React and Unity application with advanced API's.
 * [unity-python](https://github.com/exodrifter/unity-python "") - Python plugin for Unity3D.
 * [usd-unity-sdk](https://github.com/Unity-Technologies/usd-unity-sdk "") - Integration of Pixar's Universal Scene Description into Unity. (#Augmented Reality)
+* [unity-swift](https://github.com/miyabi/unity-swift "") - Native plugin to write native code in Swift for Unity.
+* [vimeo-unity-sdk](https://github.com/vimeo/vimeo-unity-sdk "") - Easily stream your Vimeo videos into Unity or record and publish out to Vimeo.
+* [GPUNoiseForUnity](https://github.com/heyx3/GPUNoiseForUnity "") - A Unity plugin for generating noise on the GPU for use in the editor.

 ## :sunglasses: Customization